leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 ### Summary

-- We want unified way to access local+remote bindings
+- Want unified(local+remote) way to access bindings
 - JavaScript API for Workers looks good
 - It is nice to be run on especially Node.js, Bun etc...
 - `wrangler dev --remote` is the only way to access all bindings and features